*Updated August 2021*

-As a mother of a 6 and 8 year old, I can tell you that parenting is not easy.
+As the mother of a 12 year old and 14 year old, I can tell you that parenting is not easy.
 But over the years I have learned a lot about parenting so I want to share with you the 10 best parenting tips I have found that work for my family and others that I have shared these tips with.

 From my experience I have learned the best strategy is to Keep It Simple, or if you want to take it a step further why not Keep It Super Simple (KISS).

 Here are some tips I have gathered over the years for how you can KISS successfully.

 Top 10 Best Parenting Tips To Get Your Through The Day!

 I know, easier said than done.

 But I have learned (often the hard way) that screaming and yelling at a child will not solve anything.

 If your child is having a tantrum and you are having a tantrum right next to them, they will think that this behavior is normal.

 Isn’t there a saying that goes something like “Monkey See, Monkey Do…”?

 By this I mean try to use positive language around your children.